 Are We Stigmatizing Cancer Patients?

 Recommendations for healthy living send a message that cancer is preventable through lifestyle changes, but it’s more complex than that.

 In Honor of Thich Nhat Hanh

 Zen Master Thich Nhat Hanh is approaching the end of his life.
-His Plum Village Tradition of Buddhism has played an important role in my life.
+His Plum Village Tradition of Buddhism has influenced my cancer experience.